goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 ## Refactors Not Needed First

-These are not prerequisites for the first auditable diagnostics slice:
+These are not prerequisites for the first end-to-end rewrite slice:

 - full Hazel marked AST
 - gradual unknown types